mariajosesalasmiranda/Emotion-Vision/README.md

 ## License
 This project is licensed under the MIT License.
 It is intended for educational purposes and personal use.
 For any commercial use or redistribution, please refer to the terms mentioned in the license file.

+---

+> [!Note]
+>  This repository is primarily for educational purposes